larmic/spring-boot-demos/spring-boot-properties/readme.md

-# MockMVC testing with Spring Boot and JUnit5
+# Spring Boot and Properties

 Simple example demonstrating how Spring Boot and properties can play together.